BenRohlfing/STAT-490-Final-Project/README.md

 STAT-490-Final-
 This is a project that I did as the final project requirement for my STAT 490 class at SIUE, which dealt with predictive analysis, big data, and machine learning.
+Please note that the numbers given in the report are not the exact same as the numbers in the code.
+The numbers are not that far off, however, and the same general results hold.

 The STAT 490 Project file is the original code I wrote for the project.